James King (bluegrass singer): Longview

 Formed in 1997, Longview brought together King, Connell, Rigsby, Willborn, Glen Duncan, and Joe Mullins.
 For later recordings, Connell, Mullins, and Duncan were replaced by J. D. Crowe, Ron Stewart, and Lou Reid.
 Longview recorded four albums.
 Their self-titled 1997 debut was named Recorded Event of the Year by the IBMA.
 This was followed by High Lonesome in 1999, Lessons in Stone in 2002, and Deep in the Mountains in 2008.

 Later life and death

 King was a recovering alcoholic, and in recent years had struggled with liver issues.
-He died on May 19, 2016 surrounded by family and friends.
+He died on May 19, 2016, surrounded by family and friends.

 Honors, awards, and distinctions

-King won 12 Bluegrass Music awards, a Grammy nomination Three Chords & the Truth, and was inducted into the Virginia Music Hall of Fame in 2014.
+King won 12 Bluegrass Music awards, a Grammy Award nomination for Three Chords & the Truth, and was inducted into the Virginia Music Hall of Fame in 2014.
 In 2015, King received the SPBGMA Masters Gold Award for Traditional Male Vocalist of the Year for winning Male Vocalist of the Year 10 times in a row.